Azad Asgarov

 Azad Asgarov (Azad Əsgərov), (born August 20, 1971) is an Azerbaijani mixed martial artist and pankration world champion.

 Biography

 Azad was born in a small village, near the area of Sabirabad, Azerbaijan.
 In 1987, Asgarov became champion of the USSR on the Greco-Roman wrestling.

 Martial arts career

 Azad had 50 fights on the professional ring, in which he won forty five fights, two draws and lost three fights due to his injuries.
 His rivals got to the last round of the fight only three times, the rest gave up in the first minutes of the fight.

 Personal life

-Azad has also served in the army and has nine brothers.
+Azad has also served in the Azerbaijani Army and has nine brothers.